World Class Trophy Fishing Trip

 Three is just the right number

 Unlike many lakes where you have to choose either good action or trophy size, Scott Lake offers both.
 It’s not uncommon here to land 50 to 100 fish a day for a single boat, and we’ve had more than a few with well over 100 fish in a day.
 Its not uncommon to get multiple trophies in a day.
-Fishing just doesn’t get much better anywhere in the world.
+A Canada fishing trip just doesn’t get much better anywhere in the world.

 With light spots over a dark background and a brilliant green to olive-green dorsal area, the northern pike is a striking fish (pun intended).
 A voracious predator, pike are well known to attack almost anything alive, including small muskrats, ducklings, loon chicks, mice and nearly any smaller fish in the lake.